 My topcoat is sticky or my topcoat is tacky

-On very hot days the sun can evaporate the solvent too quickly, this can happen when the sun comes out unexpectedly in mid summer or when you are working on to hot a day.
+On very hot days the sun can evaporate the solvent too quickly, this can happen when the sun comes out unexpectedly in mid summer or when you are working on hot a day.
 The roof deck can heat up fast, you may even find in shady areas topcoat goes off normally but remains tacky in the sun.
-It will cure but may take around 48 Hours to do so.
+It will cure but may take around 48 hours or more to do so.
 Just hope too much wildlife and leaves don’t stick to it.
 Try using LPT catalyst as described in How to mix resin and top coat

 Can I topcoat another day or re topcoat an old roof